 Expert Tips

-- Use refined coconut oil: To keep the muffins from having a coconut flavor, you’ll want to avoid using unrefined coconut oil and stick to refined coconut oil instead.
+- Use Refined Coconut Oil: To keep this mini blueberry muffin recipe from having a coconut flavor, you’ll want to avoid using unrefined coconut oil and stick to refined coconut oil instead.

-- Storing: Store the vegan muffins in an airtight container at room temperature for 2-3 days.
-You can also freeze them for up to 3 months.
+- Storing: Store this blueberry muffin recipe in an airtight container at room temperature for 2-3 days.
+You can also freeze them for up to 3 months in an airtight freezer container.

 Recipe FAQs